tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 In order to make the game not trivially easy to win, we keep track of which challenge ciphertexts have been produced, and refuse decapsulation queries for that set.
+Otherwise, you could ask for the decapsulation for a ciphertext you saw earlier, and compare the result with the key you received before.

 ## Equivalence with Other Definitions